 - Legal Journals Index (LJI).
 LJI is a Westlaw database that focuses primarily on U.K.-based journals but also includes citations to articles from English language journals published elsewhere in Europe.
 Not all of the articles indexed in LJI are available in full text on Westlaw.

 How to Retrieve an Article If You Already Have a Citation

 If you already have a citation to an article and want to know if the Law Library has the article in print or electronic format, search the library's online catalog for the title of the journal.
 The results will display both print and electronic options, along with the dates of coverage.
 Alternatively, you may enter the title of the journal in the E-Journal Finder to determine if the journal is available in electronic format.
 If the Law Library does not provide print or electronic access to the journal, you may request a copy of the article via interlibrary loan.

-For those journals that the library still subscribes to in print, current issues are kept at the Wolff Library circulation desk.
-Older issues are shelved on the upper level of the Wolff Library.
+For those journals that the library still subscribes to in print, current issues are kept at the Circulation desk.
+Older issues are shelved on the lower level of the library.
 For electronic access, click on the appropriate link following the call number.